Tregenna Castle

 The castle is a Grade II Listed building.
 It is surrounded by 72 acre of gardens and natural woodland, and has views along the coastline of Cornwall.

 History

-Tregenna Castle was built in 1774 by Samuel Stephens a member of an important local family.
+Tregenna Castle was commissioned in 1774 by John Stephens.
 The architect was probably John Wood, the Younger.
 The building was extended in the 19th century.
 The estate was put up for sale by auction on 31 October 1871.
 The castle – "an imposing castellated edifice, very substantially built of granite" – at the time included three pairs of bedrooms on the upper floor and another bedroom on the ground floor; a school room; billiard room; WCs; and servants' quarters in the basement.
 The sale included the "park, lodge, glen, pasture grounds, gardens, woods, plantations, and lands in hand 90 Acres, 1 Rood, 20 Perches."
 The estate was bought by the Bolitho family.

+The name Tregenna is first recorded as Treghenou in 1301, from the Cornish tre (farm or settlement), with a Celtic personal name Kenow, meaning pup or cub.

 Railway hotel

 The Great Western Railway (GWR) opened its St Ives branch line on 1 June 1877 and it leased the Tregenna Castle as a hotel the following year, opening it on 5 August 1878.
 Early railway hotels had only been situated near large terminals or junctions, but this one was the first intended by the GWR as a holiday destination in its own right.